 Dip each tortilla into sauce to coat both sides (this is what will make the edges nice and crispy!).
 Spoon 2 Tablespoons cheese onto each tortilla. (this is where I also put some chopped up chicken pieces in the center).
 Roll tortilla around filling.
 Place seam sides down in ungreased rectangular baking dish.
 13x9x2 inches.
 Pour remaining sauce over enchiladas; sprinkle with remaining cheese.
-Cook uncovered in 350 degree oven until cheese is melted, about 15 minutes.
-Serve with sour cream.
-(I didn't have sour cream, so I didn't tell Grumpy we were supposed to use it, didn't need to hear any more griping!).
-Makes 6 servings (unless your feeding Grumpy who by the way only ate it because he was hungry).
+Cook uncovered in 350 degree oven until cheese is melted, about 20 minutes.

 Mix together sour cream and lime juice.
 Drizzle over top of each serving and sprinkle with cilantro.

 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 To get more great Sunday Supper Recipes, visit our website or check out our Pinterest board.
 Would you like to join the Sunday Supper Movement?
 It’s easy.
 You can sign up by clicking here: Sunday Supper Movement.